Franchise tax

 A franchise tax is a government levy (tax) charged by some US states to certain business organizations such as corporations and partnerships with a nexus in the state.
 A franchise tax is not based on income.
-Rather, the typical franchise tax calculation is based on the net worth of or capital held by the entity.
+Rather, the typical franchise tax calculation is based on the net worth of capital held by the entity.
 The franchise tax effectively charges corporations for the privilege of doing business in the state.

 Nexus

-Whether or not a business must pay a franchise tax to a state in which it does business can cause some confusion.
+Whether or not a business must pay a franchise tax to the state in which it does business can cause some confusion.
 Some states report using both the economic and physical presence tests, and in some states, there are no written, public interpretations of their test at all.